-Gather information: Through the use of assessment tools, observations and discussions with the individual or family/support staff we aim to gain a clear understanding of the key issues and/or what is causing an individual distress.
-Key areas of assessment may be: functional annalysis, baseline assessments, sensory processing assessment, restrictive practice audit, environmental audit etc.
+Gather information: Through the use of assessment tools, observations and discussion, we aim to gain a clear understanding of the key issues and/or what is causing issues.

 Evaluation and formulation: The information gathered during the assessment process will be evaluated using the five P's of formulation: